Disclaimer

 Great Danes Live Longer With Correct Care

-Another important thing to consider, if you want to extend your dog’s life expectancy is to try as far as possible to keep your dog happy and this includes giving it proper care, love, and attention, as well as exercise.
-Help reduce many issues and treat your Great Dane as one of the family and take care of your valuable pet as his years are usually more limited than other dogs.
+Another important thing to consider if you want to extend your dog’s life expectancy is to try as far as possible to keep your dog happy, and this includes giving it proper care, love, attention, and exercise.
+Help reduce many issues, treat your Great Dane as one of the family, and take care of your valuable pet, as his years are usually more limited than other dogs.

-Did you realize that brushing your dog’s teeth can actually prevent disease and help your Great Dane to live a longer and healthier life?
-Apparently, according to the Animal Health Center, cleaning your Great Dane’s teeth can prevent dental disease from affecting the liver, kidney, heart, and joints, all weak points in the body of this breed.
+Did you realize that brushing your dog’s teeth can actually prevent disease and help your Great Dane live a longer and healthier life?
+According to the Animal Health Center, cleaning your Great Dane’s teeth can prevent dental disease from affecting the liver, kidneys, heart, and joints, all weak points in this breed’s body.

 If the disease takes hold in any of these areas, the results can be serious for your dog.
-So make sure to clean your dog’s teeth every day and help it to stay healthier and live longer.
+So clean your dog’s teeth daily to help it stay healthier and live longer.

 what is the life expectancy of a great dane